-Boot cut jeans and wide-leg jeans look amazing on triangle-shaped women.
+Boot cut pants and wide-leg pants (including jeans) look amazing on triangle-shaped women.
 Other styles that emphasize your narrow ankles just make your middle look bigger in comparison.
 No one really cares if you wear jeans that are fitted at the ankle, but other styles will make you wink at your reflection in the mirror.

 Tops and Jackets

 If a top hits you below the hips (and it's straight), it might cling uncomfortably.
 You want a top that either stops at your high hip, or has an A-Line shape to it (like a bias-cut tunic or handkerchief hem tunic).
 Peplums and empire waists are made for you.

 Your jackets should meet the same criteria.
-Our Swing Cardigan and Cascading Scarf Jackets are going to look and feel better on you than a straight Kimono Jacket.
+Our Swing Cardigan is going to look and feel better on you than a straight Kimono Jacket.
 (Since the Kimono Jacket is worn open and drapy, it may be great on you.
 It all depends on your specific proportions.